itu-square/privugger/README.md

-# PRIVAGER: Data Privacy Debugger
+# PRIVUGGER: Data Privacy Debugger

-The _data privacy debugger_, PRIVAGER, is a privacy risk analysis tool.
+The _data privacy debugger_, PRIVUGGER, is a privacy risk analysis tool.